 The argument is that as a reseller you shouldn’t get a receipt showing what the original cast was the same way you don’t get a receipt from the store showing its own purchase price in addition to your copy.

 The fault with that argument is simple:

-Instacart isn’t buying items to warehouse and sell later on via its website.
+Instacart isn’t buying items to store and sell later via its website.

 Instead, the company is providing a personal shopping and delivery service.

 This is exactly why you should get the original receipt–as a personal services company, you should be allowed to compare what the cost difference is between doing it yourself and what the Instacart costs add.

 Personal shoppers do exactly that–spend the client’s money at cost and adds their fee on top.

 That’s an important piece of the puzzle for a lot of people.